Conrad N. Hilton Foundation: Leadership

-Conrad Hilton's granddaughter, Hawley Hilton McAULIFFE, became chair of the board January 2021, superseding Steven M. Hilton, who was the chairman of the organization for most of its existence.
-He started working at the foundation in 1983 and served as its CEO from 2005 to 2015.
+Conrad Hilton's granddaughter, Linda Hilton, became chair of the board January 2024, superseding Hawley Hilton McAuliffe.
+Prior leadership includes former chair of the board Steven M. Hilton who started working at the foundation in 1983 and served as its CEO from 2005 to 2015.
 Hilton retired as president and CEO, and was succeeded by Peter Laugharn.
 In his retirement announcement, Hilton said, “When I joined the Hilton Foundation in 1983, I couldn’t imagine the path that lay ahead.
 At that time, a handful of staff guided about $6 million in grants annually.
 Fast forward to today, and we have grown to a staff of over 50 and have awarded over a billion dollars in grants to improve the lives of disadvantaged and vulnerable people around the world.”
 Peter Laugharn began his tenure as president and CEO on January 1, 2016.